piotrooo/php-shell-framework/README.md

 Styling output
 --------------

 Styling output is done by user-defined tags - like XML.
-Style formetter will replace XML tag to correct defined ANSI code sequence.
+PHP Shell Framework using style formetter will replace XML tag to correct defined ANSI code sequence.

 To declare new XML tag and corresonding with him ANSI code you do: